Window Films Are Growing More Popular in Non-Residential Buildings

 In The Municipal, window film expert, Marcus Billings, said, “Most non-residential buildings built from the 1950s to the 1990s were built with very simple glazing systems.
 Most of these structures ended up with glazing that has poor insulative properties.
 Even buildings that have had their windows replaced, probably switched from single pane clear to double pane clear.
 Low-e glass is often heralded as the premier glazing system, but unfortunately, it does almost nothing to stop the most costly glazing problem there is: solar heat gain.”

 This is a common problem that many buildings are facing.
-Window films are proving to be an excellent way to reduce energy costs, particularly for these types of building.
+Window films are proving to be an excellent way to reduce energy costs, particularly for these types of buildings.
 The reduced energy costs are not the only noticeable benefit of these window films, however.
 These films also protect from harmful UV rays that can lead to damage over time to furniture and other items.
-The window films also offer additional protection for inhabitants of the building.
+The window films also offer additional protection for the inhabitants of the building.
 This also reduces the glare that can be a real distraction to workers and employees.

 Window film technologies are becoming popular in schools and government buildings as well as they help to lower energy costs.
 Another advantage is that window films make it more difficult for windows to shatter, which provides more security for these types of buildings.
 There are many advantages to using this type of technology, and they are very easy to install.